 Read up on how American Express pivoted in 2020 – and what it has up its sleeve in 2021.

-The best part about this new one-time credit is that it’s good all the way through 2021.
+The best part about this new one-time credit is that it's good all the way through 2021.
 Together with all the other credits and Amex offers, Amex has added more than $600 in value to the cards.
-Stacked against the $550 annual fee, it could make sense to keep the card open.
+Stacked against the $695 annual fee (see rates & fees), it could make sense to keep the card open.

 Amex is doing a lot to entice customers to keep their travel rewards credit cards open at a time when travel isn't possible.
 And this new credit for Amex Travel is an extension of that.